Zipcoder/reveal-slides-light/md/persistence-jpa.md

 -
 ## JPA Specification

-- Part of Java Enterprise Edition (EE) spec
+- Part of Java EE spec
 - Contained in the `javax.persistence` package
 - Implemented by many other libraries